Tyrone-Zhao/crawlerUtils/README.md

 **crawlerUtils.utils.requests contains the methods:**

-Crawler is the BaseClass, which is inherited by Get Class and Post Class in utils/crawler.py. but the Classes in utils/*others.py is inherited by Crawler.
+Crawler is the BaseClass, which is inherited by Get Class and Post Class in utils/crawler.py. the other Classes in utils is inherited by Crawler.
-However some of the Classes in utils/*.py maybe inherited BaseCrawler Class in utils/base.py
+Also some of the Classes maybe inherited BaseCrawler Class in utils/base.py

 - Crawler.headersAdd(value) -- add the requests headers
 - Crawler.headersSet(value) -- reset the requests headers